saurvs/astro-rust/README.md

 A good start would be to go through Meeus's book or documents published by the IAU, browse the API documentation, read through the code, and submit a pull request for a new algorithm or modification of an existing one.
 Refactored code and minor optimizations are also accepted.

-One suggested addition is the recent model for calculating nutation adopted by the IAU.
-This method is more accurate as it takes into account
+One suggested addition is the recent IAU 2000/2006 precession-nutation model.
+This method improves upon the existing model implemented here so far by taking into account the effect of mantle anelasticity, ocean tides, electromagnetic couplings produced between the fluid outer core and the mantle as well as between the solid inner core and fluid outer core

 ## References
 * [Astronomical Algorithms, by Jean Meeus (2nd edition)](http://www.willbell.com/math/mc1.htm)